Smooth, creamy, and flavorful cream cheese frosting.

 Can you freeze cream cheese frosting?

 Yes!
 Because of the high fat content, cream cheese frosting freezes quite well.
-Cream cheese frosting can stay frozen for up to 3 months in an airtight container.
-Because it is not safe to leave cream cheese frosting at room temperature, it should thaw in the fridge.
+This frosting can stay frozen for up to 3 months in an airtight container.
+Because it is not safe to leave this frosting at room temperature, it should thaw in the fridge.
 I recommend moving it from the freezer to the fridge the day before you plan on using it.
-Also, most cakes and desserts freeze quite well and you can freeze this cream cheese frosting along with the cake or other dessert it’s topping!
+Also, most cakes and desserts freeze quite well and you can freeze this frosting along with the cake or other dessert it’s topping!
 Again, be sure to thaw the dessert in the fridge.